 Over the course of nine months, students in the New Horizons Gap Year Program will investigate all facets of the universal human endeavor through immersion-based study and applications of concepts found in field of Health and Wellness, Sustainable Living Skills, World Cultures and Consciousness, Small Community Living, Inspirational Arts, Conscious Entrepreneurship, and Nature Studies.

-Structured travel experiences throughout both California and India bring inner and outer forays in new lands.
-Opportunities to practice harmonious community living arise daily, as students collaborate in running the campus and engage in decision making processes while traveling.
+Structured travel experiences at our campus in California and in Greece bring inner and outer forays in new lands.
+Opportunities to practice harmonious community living arise daily, as students collaborate in running the campus and engage in decision-making processes while traveling.
 Unique leadership opportunities are offered as the year culminates with the New Horizons Gap Year personalized capstone initiatives.

-Meals will consist of well balanced and nutritious vegetarian cuisine.
+Meals will consist of well-balanced and nutritious vegetarian cuisine.
 When possible and reasonable, local ingredients will be incorporated.
-As part of a sustainable living skill set, participants of New Horizons will participate in menu planning and cooking during the year.
+As part of a sustainable living skill set, participants of New Horizons will participate in menu planning and cooking while they are on our campus.

 Allergies and food intolerances such as gluten and soy-free can be accommodated.
-However, due to the vigorous nature of activities on and off-campus, as well as the limitations of certain foods during backcountry and international travel, New Horizons cannot accommodate highly restricted diets such as raw, paleo and grain-free.
+However, due to the limitations of certain foods during international travel, New Horizons cannot accommodate highly restricted diets such as raw, paleo and grain-free.
 For specific concerns, please contact New Horizons.